indigo-dc/Reference-data-galaxycloud-repository/gtf_scripts/README.md

 Clean gtf files
 ===============

-Cleaning method for .gtf file in order to build the rsem indexes
+Clean method for .gtf file in order to build the rsem indexes

-1. Rub the script chr_list.py to have the list of chromosome of the .gtf
+1. Run the script chr_list.py to have the list of chromosome of the .gtf
    ```
    python chr_list.py file.gtf
    ```